Grants-to-Educators

 Application Process

-1. Create an account on our online application system.
+• Create an account on our online application system.
 Please use your district superintendent as the Head of your Organization, not your building principal.
-Click the Apply button below to begin.
+Visit the Application portal using the link below to begin.

-3. Upload a Letter of Endorsement with signature from your superintendent on district letterhead.
+• Upload a Letter of Endorsement with signature from your principal on district letterhead.
 This is required for every grant application.

-4. Submit the application by one of the application deadlines listed in the calendar above.
+• Submit the application by one of the application deadlines listed above.

 Notification of the Foundation’s decision is typically sent the third Wednesday of the month after the application deadline.
 Decisions can be found on your dashboard and are communicated via an email to the main contact your organization provided.